s-di-cola/swapcast/docs/src/src/PredictionManager.sol/contract.PredictionManager.md

 1. Retrieves the prediction details from the NFT
 2. Validates that the market exists
 3. Calls the MarketLogic library to handle the reward claim logic
+4. Cleans up the tokenId mapping after successful claim
-4. Emits a RewardClaimed event with the reward amount*
+5. Emits a RewardClaimed event with the reward amount*

 **Notes:**
 - reverts: NotRewardDistributor If called by an address other than the authorized reward distributor.